hetvi15/hetvi15/README.md

 # hetvi15
-To practice web design foe everyone
+To practice web design for everyone